creativescala/creative-scala/book/src/pages/methods/syntax.md

       strokeColor(color.spin(30.degrees)).
       fillColor(color)

-  box beside box beside box beside box beside box
+  box.beside(box).beside(box).beside(box).beside(box)
 }
 ```

 Let's use this as a model for understanding the syntax of declaring a method.
 The first part is the *keyword* `def`.
-A keyword is a special word that indicates something important to the Scala compiler---in this case that we're going to declare a method.
+A keyword is a special word that indicates something important to the Scala compiler;
+in this case that we're going to declare a method.
 We're already seen the `object` and `val` keywords.

 The `def` is immediately followed by the name of the method, in this case `boxes`, in the same way that `val` and `object` are immediately followed by the name they declare.
-Like a `val` declaration, a method declaration is not a top-level declaration and must be wrapped in an `object` declaration (or other top-level declaration) when written in a file.

 Next we have the method parameters, defined in brackets (`()`).
 The method parameters are the parts that the caller can "plug-in" to the expression that the method evaluates.